 Embrace the Change

-No matter what industry your business is in, how long you’ve been around, or how successful you are, there is one thing for certain - you are experiencing change in this time period.
+No matter what industry your business is in, how long you’ve been around, or how successful you are, there is one thing for certain – you are experiencing a change in this time period.
 While the uncertainty may feel uncomfortable for you and your team members, it’s important to accept it and try to make it work rather than fighting against it.
 Because no matter how hard you try, you won’t be able to succeed in trying to make everything be exactly like how it was before, and misguided attempts to do so will only frustrate you and cause your team to lose faith in your leadership.